Why Medication Management is important

 Allergic to one Drug in a Family; Probably Allergic to Rest

 Something to keep in mind when doctors are talking about new medications with you is that they often talk about them using their generic name.
-The generic name is the name used by the manufacturer and not the one you often see in the store.
-It usually is one that has a similar sound to other The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family. names of drugs that act just like it does, and that comes from the same base products.
+The generic name is the manufacturer’s name and not the one you often see in the store.
+It usually has a similar sound to other The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More names of drugs that act just like it does and come from the same base products.
 Therefore, if you are allergic to penicillin, you can not take other antibiotics from the same family.

 If you have a sensitivity to a substance, your immune system doesn’t get involved; however, you have an exaggerated response to the medication you take that far beyond the usual.
 While there is no immune response, you still have lots of symptoms and get very sick.
-Some of the issues can even become life-threatening, especially if the person is exposed to the substance repeatedly.
+Some of the issues can become life-threatening, especially if the person is repeatedly exposed to the substance.

 What is Food Intolerance?